daverozza/daverozza/AboutMe.md

 - 👋 Hi, I’m @daverozza
 - 👀 I’m interested in gaming, skating, and sharing food
-- 🌱 I’m currently learning about Cloud Security and studying for CCSK and Sec+ exams
+- 🌱 I’m currently learning about Cloud Security and studying for CCSK
 - 📫 How to reach me: daverozza@gmail.com